p145678-max/OOPBannerApp/README.md

 # OOPBannerApp
-OOPBannerApp for learning Java Use Cases and Git and GitFlow
+OOPBannerApp for learning Java through Use Cases and Git and GitFlow